langurmonkey/gaiasky/docs/Running-gaia-sky.rst

 Getting the catalog data
 ------------------------

-.. hint:: As of version ``2.1.0``, Gaia Sky provides a self-contained downloader to get all the data packs available.
+.. hint:: As of version ``2.1.0``, Gaia Sky provides a self-contained downloade manager to get all the data packs available.

-Gaia Sky offers a downloader to get the desired data packs.
+Gaia Sky offers a downloade manager to get the desired data packs.
 The ``base-data`` pack is necessary for Gaia Sky to run, and contains the solar system, the Milky Way model, NBG, SDSS, etc. Catalog files are optional.
-You can bring up the downloader at any time by clicking on the button ``Data download`` in the preferences window, data tab.
+You can bring up the downloade manager at any time by clicking on the button ``Data download`` in the preferences window, data tab.
+More information on the download manager can be found `here <download-manager>`.

 You can also download the data packs manually `here <http://gaia.ari.uni-heidelberg.de/gaiasky/files/autodownload>`_.